henrikmathiesen/redux-repetition/README.md

 ### Info

-Store: All our application state
+Store: All our application state (as one big object)

 Providers: Makes Store available to all Smart Components (sometimes called Containers)